 We expect the company to investigate the reason for the interruption and make reasonable efforts to determine the responsibility for the problem.
 However it is understood that in some circumstances it may not been possible to determine whether the service pipe is frozen on the consumer side or the company side.
-Where the company has not been able to attribute the incident to a frozen service pipe on the consumer side, we expect the company to include the data in the reported figures.
+Where the company has not been able to attribute the incident to a frozen service pipe on the consumer side, we expect the company to either include the data in the reported figures or to provide suitable justification for exclusions (e.g. estimation of the proportion attributable to the company and the customer through an appropriate sample analysis).
+The approach taken should be clearly and fully detailed in the company commentary.

-For interruptions to supply caused by frozen service pipes in 2009-10 we would expect the company to include the following in its commentary:
+For interruptions to supply caused by frozen service pipes in 2010-11 we would expect the company to include the following in its commentary:

-- A statement of the numbers of interruptions to supply caused by frozen service pipes. - A statement of how many could clearly be attributed to freezing on the company side. - A statement of how many could clearly be attributed to freezing on the consumer side. - A statement of how many could not be attributed with any certainty. - A statement of how the company determined whether an interruption due to a frozen service pipe was attributable to the company or to the consumer side, where this could be done with any certainty.
+- A statement of the numbers of interruptions to supply caused by frozen service pipes. - A statement of how many could clearly be attributed to freezing on the company side. - A statement of how many could clearly be attributed to freezing on the consumer side. - A statement of how the company determined whether an interruption due to a frozen service pipe was attributable to the company or to the consumer side, where this could be done with any certainty. - A statement of how many could not be attributed with any certainty. - Details of the approach taken for those that could not attributed with any certainty.
+This should identify the number included in the reported figures, the number excluded (if appropriate) and the method used by the company to estimate the number that should be excluded (if appropriate). - •

-In each case the statement of numbers in the commentary should include a breakdown by the DG3 time bands.
-It should also include the DG3 incidents not caused by frozen service pipes and a total column reconciling to the figures reported in the data table.
+In each case the numbers provided in the commentary should include a breakdown by the DG3 time bands.
+These figures should be tabulated in the commentary, along with the number of DG3 incidents not caused by frozen service pipes, so that the totals in the table in the commentary reconcile to the DG3 figures reported in table 2 of the information return.